artcom/watchdog/README.md

 - Attributes:
   - 'port'    - port the watchdog will listen to
   - 'returnmessage' - flag to toggle if the watchdog will return all messages to the client using the sender port.
 Default is 'false'
+  - 'returnMessagePort' - port the watchdog will return messages to, default (-1 or unset) is incoming port

 - Optional:
   - \<IpWhitlelist> defines a list of ip-adresses, for which the watchdog allows udp control